GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
-It’s harder than anything else I’ve ever had to do.
+> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
 >
-> ~ *Donald Knuth*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts